1,000,000 free RPC requestsJust a wallet, via x402.

 Common failure modes

 Transfer to a hostile owner.
-ERC-721 transfer semantics mean the tokenId can move to any address the current owner authorizes.
-The new owner can update the tokenURI.
-Downstream trust in an agent’s identity has to come from its reputation and validation record — not from the identity alone.
-An agent that gets transferred keeps its full history.
-An abrupt URI change after transfer shows up in the event log — which is the audit trail.
+ERC-721 transfer semantics mean the agentId can move to any address the current owner authorizes, and the new owner can then update the agentURI.
+Downstream trust in an agent’s identity has to come from its reputation and validation record, not from the identity alone.
+The full history follows the token through the transfer; an abrupt URI change after a transfer shows up in the event log, which is the audit trail.
+The agentWallet slot is also auto-cleared on transfer, so any consumer verifying signatures against the on-chain wallet will see the agent as unsigned-into until the new owner authorizes a fresh wallet.

 Where to go next